kevin-mitchell/alexa-app/README.md

 ###Session

-Session values are passed to and from your application in the json payload from Amazon / AppKit.
+Session values are passed to and from your application in the json payload from Amazon / AlexaSkillsKit.
 These are accessible in the `AlexaRequest`, or using the Alexa facade/alias.

 ####to retrieve a session value